kngovand/ConditionsAPI/README.md

 Setup:
 1. Clone the repo to a local folder.
 2. To run the app, open terminal use command "dotnet run" and "dotnet restore"
-3. Terminal will specify what localhost port the app is running on, paste this in your browser "http://localhost:5180/weatherforecast" (change 5180 to your port)
+3. Terminal will specify what localhost port the app is running on, paste this in your browser to view Swagger UI "http://localhost:5180/ (change 5180 to your port)